stevemidway/DAR-2021/Exercise_8.md

 This exercise asks you to become familiar with random effects through some simple steps.

-1. Find a dataset with some factor that could be considered a random effect.
+1. Find a dataset with a factor that could be considered a random effect.

 -   Note that this putative random effect may not turn out to be a great